 The Corporation follows lawful and nonprofit sector best practices for conducting business meetings.
 The Board of Directors will exemplify, communicate, and enforce the expectation that meetings are conducted in an orderly and respectful manner.
 The Board of Directors reserves the right to excuse any Director, Officer, member, guest, member of the media, or audience participant exhibiting conduct that is disrespectful or disruptive to meeting proceedings.
 The President has the responsibility to require order in a meeting.
 To that end, the President has the authority to call a Director, Officer, or member to order, and exclude non-members, if necessary, to maintain an orderly meeting.
-The President has the authority to remove a participant from the meeting.
-Another Officer may act in the President's place if required.
+The President has the authority to require officer may act in the President's place if required.